General advice for those preparing to travel abroad including insect bite avoidance, personal safety, sun protection and more.

 To allow you to find the information you need quickly, the articles are arranged in to four themes; infectious diseases, preparing for healthy travel, special risk travel/traveller and clinic resources.
 Quick links to the articles in these groups are shown to the left.
 Our factsheets are regularly updated when new evidence or information becomes available, so if you are downloading this book, alerts will be issued when updates are available so you can access the latest version.

 Health professionals should be aware of where CHIKV outbreaks are occurring to enable appropriate pre-travel counselling.
 Travellers should seek advice from a health professional prior to travel and may reduce the risk of acquiring chikungunya by taking bite prevention measures.
-Particular vigilance with bite precautions should be taken around dawn and dusk and if possible natural or man-made water filled containers likely to serve as mosquito breeding sites should be removed.
+Particular vigilance with bite precautions should be taken around dawn and dusk.
+If possible natural or man-made water filled containers, which may act as mosquito-breeding sites, should be removed.
 There is no vaccine currently available to prevent chikungunya.

 No specific antiviral treatment is currently recommended and patients are treated with rest, hydration and medications for pain and fever.
 Nonsteroidal anti-inflammatory drugs may be helpful in alleviating symptoms.

-It may take typically between 4 and 8 days for the first symptoms to develop, but it can be shorter or longer in some people.
+It may take between 4 and 8 days for the first symptoms of chikungunya to develop; it can be shorter or longer in some people.
 Onset of the disease is characterised by sudden onset of high fever, severe arthralgia (joint pains) and myalgia (muscle pains), with associated headaches, photophobia (sensitivity to light) and skin rashes .
-Some people can be infected with CHIKV without developing symptoms although this appears to be relatively rare.
+Some people can be infected with CHIKV without developing symptoms, although this appears to be relatively rare.

 Chikungunya is a viral infection transmitted through the bite of an infected Aedes mosquito.

-Travellers should be aware of where outbreaks are occurring prior to travel and reduce the risk of acquiring chikungunya by taking bite prevention measures.
-There is no vaccine currently available to prevent chikungunya.
+Travellers should make themselves aware of where chikungunya outbreaks are occurring prior to travel and reduce their risk of exposure by taking mosquito bite prevention measures.

-Chikungunya is a viral infection predominantly transmitted through the bite of an infected Aedes mosquito.
-The disease occurs in some tropical and subtropical regions of the world and in recent decades has emerged as major a global health problem following increasing international spread.
+Chikungunya is a viral infection predominantly transmitted to humans through the bite of an infected Aedes mosquito.
+The disease occurs in some tropical and subtropical regions of the world and in recent decades has emerged as a major global health problem following increasing international spread.
 The chikungunya virus (CHIKV) is an alphavirus that was first isolated following an outbreak in Tanzania in the 1950s .
 The term chikungunya is derived from the Makonde language of Tanzania and means, “that which bends up”, referring to the severe joint pains that occur as part of the infection .
 Typically symptoms include fever, joint pain, muscle pain, rash and headache.
-The disease usually resolves in one to two weeks and, although rarely fatal, joint pain may persist for months or years .
+The disease usually resolves in one to two weeks and is rarely fatal; however, joint pain may persist for months or years .